Reading: Understanding Text Types

 Hi Rithy,

 Are you free this Saturday evening?
-A few of us are planning to get some seafood at a restaurant by the river.
+A few of us are planning to get some seafood by the river.
 Would you like to join?

 Let me know!